A new late filing penalty regime was introduced by section 106 and Schedule 55 of 2009 Finance Act.

 Appeal and excuse

-No penalty applies where the taxpayer satisfies HMRC or the tribunal on appeal that he has reasonable excuse for the failure.
+No penalty applies where the taxpayer satisfies HMRC or the tribunal on appeal that they have a reasonable excuse for the failure.

 - Insufficiency of funds or relying on another to do something is not a reasonable excuse.